ronanlevesque/FOX-Boilerplate/README.md

 And more to come.

+This Boilerplate is designed to be as less obtrusive as possible.
+FOX CSS is installed by default but you can start your project with your own framework or with just a blank CSS file.

 ## Installation

 You need to have [Node](http://nodejs.org/) and [Grunt](http://gruntjs.com/) installed on your computer.
 If you don't, install Node from the website and install grunt with the command line :

 	npm install -g grunt-cli

 Download and install FOX Boilerplate files in the directory where you want to work.
-FOX Boilerplate is designed to be as less obtrusive as possible.
 Just install the Grunt dependencies above like this :

 	npm install <module> --save-dev